Skip to content

 environment map Environment variables.
 Values can use hive://secret/

-mcp_servers map MCP server configurations (see below)
+mcp_servers map External/third-party MCP server configurations (see below).
+Not needed for LimaCharlie access.

 MCP Server Configuration